Quick start

 - Calorie Calculator Estimate daily calories from BMR, activity level, and goal.

-- BMR Calculator Estimate basal metabolic rate with the Mifflin-St Jeor equation.
+- BMR Calculator Estimate resting calories with the Mifflin-St Jeor equation.

 - Macro Calculator Split daily calories into protein, fat, and carbohydrate grams.